frictionlessdata/datapackage/source/units.rst

 Note: UIDs are case sensitive, owing to their conformance in the majority of cases to standard unit descriptors.

 ============== ===================================== =========== ============================= ====================================================
-label          name                                  symbol      physical quantity             dimensions
+UID            name                                  symbol      physical quantity             dimensions
 ============== ===================================== =========== ============================= ====================================================
 η              amagat                                η           number density                length^-3 x item Bq             bequerel                              Bq          radioactivity                 time^-1